top of page

 Root-Cause Clues Worth Exploring

-• Do you feel better—or worse—after protein-heavy meals?
+• Do you feel worse after protein-heavy meals?

-Hormone shifts (perimenopause, thyroid issues) and chronic stress can change saliva pH and nerve sensitivity (Source).
+Hormone shifts (hello, perimenopause) and chronic stress can affect saliva composition, pH, and nerve sensitivity.
+(Source)

 Why This Matters